-This meeting may be recorded and broadcast live on the County Council's website.
-The meeting may also be recorded and broadcast by the press and members of the public - please see the Filming Protocol available on the County Council's website.
+This meeting may be recorded and broadcast live on the County Council's website and available for repeat viewing, it may also be recorded and filmed by the press and public.
+Filming or recording is only permitted in the meeting room whilst the meeting is taking place so must stop when the meeting is either adjourned or closed.
+Filming is not permitted elsewhere in the building at any time.
+Please see the Filming Protocol available on the County Council's website.